harinivasudatla/AI-learnings/README.md

 # AI-learnings
-Practice notebooks for Machine learning and Deep learning
+Machine learning and Deep learning applications at supportvector labs